Richie78321/Vaccinate-PA/content/about-us.md

 ### Can I help?

 Absolutely!
 This is a grassroots effort, led by a small team of passionate volunteers across Pennsylvania.
 We'd love your help.
-Email us at [vaccinatePA2021@gmail.com](mailto:vaccinatePA2021@gmail.com) if you would like to help, and we’ll reply promptly.
+Please [sign up here](https://forms.gle/5vyDk2tTjYUTMTXu6), and we will reach out to you.

 <br />